maiskt/hackathon.github.io/docs/08-NBFI.md

 + No

 ## NBFI_BASIC
+Ever use non-bank financial institutions (NBFI) for basic activities: counts respondents who ever used an NBFI for any basic financial activity (deposit, withdrawal, sending or receiving money, or account maintenance).

+Levels:

++ Yes
++ No

 ## NBFI_ADV
 Ever used a non-bank financial institution (NBFI) for advanced activities: counts respondents who ever used an NBFI for any advanced financial activity (other than deposit, withdrawal, sending or receiving money, or account maintenance).